SCALA Costa Rica

 Project details

-In Costa Rica, SCALA focuses on the coffee and livestock value chains, supporting the implementation of Recarbonization of Global Soils (RECSOIL) protocols and certification standards that foster collaboration between different public and private actors.
+In Costa Rica, SCALA focuses on the coffee and beef cattle value chains, supporting the implementation of low-carbon climate solutions for sustainable land management through the application of Recarbonization of Global Soils (RECSOIL) protocols and certification standards that foster collaboration between different public and private actors.

-In addition, the RECSOIL tool, designed to improve and scale up soil carbon sequestration initiatives, was successfully applied in three dairy farms of the Dos Pinos Cooperative, and in 25 coffee farms of the Costa Rican Coffee Institute (ICAFE).
-Capacity building was provided to more than 50 public and private sector actors in the practical application of the RECSOIL tool and protocols.
+The RECSOIL tool, designed to improve and expand soil carbon sequestration initiatives, was successfully applied in 20 dairy farms of the Dos Pinos cooperative, 25 coffee farms of the Costa Rican Coffee Institute (ICAFE), and more than 40 public and private sector actors were trained in the practical application of the RECSOIL tool and protocols.

 Project videos